All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Body Composition Differences

 Women typically have a higher percentage of body fat and lower lean muscle mass than men at the same BMI.
 This means women's resting metabolic rate is generally lower, creating a smaller baseline caloric deficit for a given amount of appetite suppression.
-However, in percentage terms, women often match or slightly exceed men's results in the SCALE trials because they start with more proportional fat to lose.
+But in percentage terms, women often match or slightly exceed men's results in the SCALE trials because they start with more proportional fat to lose.

 Hormonal Appetite Regulation